2025 Leicestershire County Council election: Background

-In the 2024 general election, the Conservative Party retained six of their Leicestershire seats (Harborough, Oadby and Wigston, Hinckley and Bosworth, Leicester East, Rutland and Stamford,(South Leicestershire and Mid Leicestershire) and won the new Melton and Syston seat.
-The Labour Party retained Leicester West and won Loughborough and North West Leicestershire, though they lost Leicester South to independent Shockat Adam.
+In the 2024 general election, the Conservative Party retained four of their Leicestershire seats (Harborough, Oadby and Wigston, Hinckley and Bosworth, Rutland and Stamford, and South Leicestershire), and won the newly created seats of Mid Leicestershire and Melton and Syston.
+The Conservative Party also won Leicester East from the Labour Party.
+Labour retained Leicester West, and won Loughborough and North West Leicestershire from the Conservatives, though they lost Leicester South to independent Shockat Adam.
 After the general election, councillor Amanda Hack of Braunstone became MP for North West Leicestershire.
 In February 2025, councillor Dan Harrison of Ibstock and Appleby left the Conservative Party and joined Reform UK, citing frustration with changes in leadership and the way the County Council was run.